Dental Implant FAQ

 * Results based on dental implants and dental bridges remaining and in function over a five-year period.

 HOW MUCH DO DENTAL IMPLANTS COST?

 The fee for tooth replacement with dental implants depends on several factors, including the number of teeth being replaced and the number of dental implants required to support your replacement teeth.
 Some additional procedures may be required prior to the placement of your dental implants to ensure the long-term health of your dental implants.
-To obtain a specific fee estimate, it is necessary to have Dr. Farias examine your mouth.
+To obtain a specific fee estimate, it is necessary to have Dr. Patel examine your mouth.
 After a thorough diagnostic examination, she will recommend the treatment that is best for you.

 AM I A CANDIDATE FOR DENTAL IMPLANTS?

 Anyone who is missing one or more teeth due to injury, disease or tooth decay may be a candidate for dental implants.
 The determining factor is the amount of available bone.
-Dr. Farias is the best person to evaluate whether dental implants are a viable solution for you.
+Dr. Patel is the best person to evaluate whether dental implants are a viable solution for you.

 CAN YOU BE TOO OLD FOR DENTAL IMPLANTS?

 Occasionally, older patients express concern that their age may prevent them from enjoying the benefits of dental implants.
 However, health is more of a determining factor than age.
 If you’re healthy enough to have a tooth extracted, you’re probably healthy enough to receive dental implants.
 Certain chronic diseases may contraindicate dental implant treatment.
-Dr. Farias will determine if you are a candidate for dental implants after a careful evaluation of your dental and health history.
+Dr. Patel will determine if you are a candidate for dental implants after a careful evaluation of your dental and health history.